G-Traut/Test-Rig-Palladium/README.md

 ## 4. After completion of debugging (currently the only output generated is RAW: 00 00 00 00 or RAW: FF FF FF FF

-# Detailed Explanation of hte code main.c
+# Detailed Explanation of the code main.c

 ### main(void)

-This is the entry point of your program.
+This is the entry point of the program.
 It follows a specific sequence:

 Initialization: It calls HAL_Init() to reset peripherals and SystemClock_Config() to set the CPU speed.
 It then initializes the GPIO, SPI, and UART peripherals.

-The Infinite Loop (while(1)): This is where the "work" happens.
-It manually pulls the Chip Select (CS) pin low to talk to the sensor, receives 4 bytes of data via SPI, pulls CS high again, and sends that raw data to your computer via UART for debugging.
+The Infinite Loop (while(1)): It manually pulls the Chip Select (CS) pin low to talk to the sensor, receives 4 bytes of data via SPI, pulls CS high again, and sends that raw data to the computer via UART for debugging.

 ### SystemClock_Config(void)

-This function is the "heartbeat" of the STM32.

 In the code, it uses the High-Speed External (HSE) clock from the ST-Link bypass to run the system at a high frequency.

 ### Error_Handler(void)